 Looking for string height in the middle frets (5th to 7th) will give you an idea about the subtle bow.
 To diagnose or measure the relief, do the following

-Use of truss rod for warp treatment is ineffective, unless it is in the relief area and warping is very limited.
+The use of truss rods for warp treatment is ineffective unless it is in the relief area and warping is very limited.

-The three most common ways to to join guitar neck and body is with a Dovetail joint, Mortise & Tenon joint and Bolted Necks.
-Dovetail and Mortise joints are also sometimes called as Set joints.
+The three most common ways to join guitar neck and body are with a Dovetail joint, Mortise & Tenon joint, and Bolted Necks.
+Dovetail and Mortise joints are also sometimes called Set joints.

-- 1Traditional method in Acoustic guitars is to use Dovetail joint.
+- The traditional method in Acoustic guitars is to use the Dovetail joint.
 Dovetail tenon in the heel fits into a mortise cut into the heel block.
-Heel block is also called as the head block.
-It si solid piece of wood mounted directly under the fingerboard.
-Heel block is visible through the sound hole.
+The heel block is also called the head block.
+It is a solid piece of wood mounted directly under the fingerboard.
+The heel block is visible through the sound hole.

-Earlier bolt on type guitar were associated with inexpensive guitars.
+Earlier bolt-on type guitars were associated with inexpensive guitars.
 Now even reputable manufacturers use this joint on their good instruments.
-Even with expensive guitars using other types of joints, string pressure takes its toll with passage of time.
+Even with expensive guitars using other types of joints, string pressure takes its toll with the passage of time.
 This requires the neck to be dismantled and reset every 20 – 25 years.
 Bolted on necks are more conducive to these resets.

-In this article we have introduced functions of guitar neck, neck material and contours, relief, truss rod and its adjustment, warping and its treatment and neck joints.
-In our next article we shall focus on fingerboard and frets.
+In this article, we have introduced the functions of the guitar neck, neck material and contours, relief, truss rod, and its adjustment, warping and its treatment, and neck joints.
+In our next article, we shall focus on fingerboards and frets.
 We request you to write to us for any clarifications.